What is Heart Disease?

 - Heart failure.

 If detected early, heart inflammation can be treated with medication or surgery before more serious conditions develop.
+Annual testing is crucial to identifying early signs.
+If you are over the age of 40, smoke, are obese or have had any prediabetes, it is recommended that cardiovascular inflammation testing should be quarterly.

 How to Treat Cardiovascular Disease